Jim Cramer: Criticism of the Federal Reserve (2007–08)

-On August 3, 2007, in what was described a "rant" Cramer made a plea for the Federal Reserve to cut interest rates.
+On August 3, 2007, in what was described as a "rant", Cramer made a plea for the Federal Reserve to cut interest rates.
 Cramer said of the Fed Committee, "They're nuts.
 They know nothing.
 This is a different kinda market.
 And the Fed is asleep."
 When the transcript from the August 7, 2007, meeting of the Federal Reserve Open Markets Committee was subsequently released on August 28, 2007, it showed that Cramer's comments elicited laughter from participants during a comment from Dennis Lockhart, president, and CEO of the Federal Reserve Bank of Atlanta.
 "I believe that the correct policy posture is to let the markets work through the changes in risk appetite and pricing that are underway, but the market observations of one of my more strident conversational counterparts—and that is not Jim Cramer [laughter]—are worth sharing."
 Cramer was vindicated for his negative outlook when the 2008 financial crisis and the Great Recession took hold.
 On Hardball with Chris Matthews on September 19, 2008, Cramer blamed the Federal Reserve for the United States housing bubble.